 Community Support Worker

-With relevant experience of working with vulnerable adults, you will be passionate about engaging with and providing support in the community, managing a caseload as required, including assessment of risk through direct work, within quality assurance processes.
+You will assess social care needs using a person centred and strengths based approach and contribute to the development of care and support plans.
+The role will require you to manage a caseload, including assessment of risk through direct work, within a quality assurance process.
 A focus of the role will be to ensure vulnerable people are safeguarded in line with ECC's statutory obligations.

 As part of employment with Essex County Council (ECC) should your role require a DBS check you will be required to register with the DBS update service.
 The DBS update service ensures all registered DBS certificates are kept up to date and allows authorised parties to view the status of your certificate.
 This is an annual subscription and you will be responsible for ensuring this is maintained.
 For further information on the DBS update service please go to https://www.gov.uk/dbs-update-service.